 It is always possible that the sensor is not in its best condition, has turned bad, or not working like before.
 But how can one detect that?
 Let’s find out that below.

 How To Test Ambient Temperature Sensor

 - You’ll definitely know your sensor has turned bad by simply checking the temperature gauge on your vehicle.
-As the sensor fails to detect the correct temperature, it will show an incorrect reading on the gauge as well.
+As the sensor fails to detect the correct temperature, it will show an incorrect reading on the meter as well.

 How To Reset Ambient Temperature Sensor